Browns Branch Wildlife Management Area

 • Click here to apply for the Free Public Hunting Permit.

-• Reservations are only required for waterfowl sites, spring turkey, or to hunt deer during a deer muzzleloader or firearms season.
+• Reservations are only required for waterfowl sites, spring turkey, dove hunting during the September season, or to hunt deer during a deer muzzleloader or firearms season.
 Reservations are not required for junior deer hunt days or the primitive season.

 • Hunting is permitted Monday through Saturday.
 No hunting is allowed on Sundays.